Carreau/jupyter-book/introtojs.md

 Your other major browser are Safari on MacOS, and Internet Explorer for Windows.
 Unfortunately, I am not familiar with either of them.
 As far as I know you can make most of what we will do in Safari.
 You might just have to enable developer mode in the advance preferences.

+## Developer tools.

+The developer tools are a number of panels that allow you to interact with the web page in a way much different than usual browsing.
+You can sort of see that as a powerful debugger that allow you to modify and inspect the running page live.

+To open the developer tools, in **Chrome**, go to the `View > Developer > Developer Tools`.
+I suggest you learn the keyboard shortcut to open the Dev Tools, it's probably one of the shortcut you will use the most (with switching windows) in this tutorial.